Comparative Historical Analysis (Modules 10, 14)

 1:30pm - 3:00pm – Grounding Explanations Theoretically

 Despite its emphasis on exploration, CHA remains committed to advancing theoretically grounded explanations that are empirically validated in a transparent and replicable fashion.
 However, given its commitment to placing questions before methods, CHA is unwilling to define itself in terms of a single causal inference strategy.
-It draws heavily on process tracing to make causally complex inferences.
+It draws heavily on process tracing and causal graphing to make causally complex inferences.
 It complements process tracing in three distinct ways.
-It highlights temporal causal mechanisms (e.g. path dependency, sequencing, intercurrences, diffusion, tipping points), emphasizes theory’s role in updating findings across interactive research cycles, and stresses the value of using causal graphs to visualize explanations.
+It highlights temporal and spatial causal mechanisms (e.g. path dependency, sequencing, intercurrences, diffusion, tipping points), emphasizes theory’s role in updating findings across research cycles, and stresses the value of causal graphs to visualize explanations.
 The module highlights CHA style process tracing with experimental and quasi-experimental research designs.
-These designs are capable of estimating causal effects by background many of the contextual complexities that CHA foregrounds.
+These designs are capable of estimating causal effects by backgrounding many of the contextual complexities that CHA foregrounds.

 Required readings: